-- location of the rail corridor, railway and associated rail infrastructure - location and boundaries of land tenures, in place or proposed, to which the rail component is or will be subject - point of interface between the main rail corridor, branch line and proposed balloon loop - location and boundaries of the rail project footprint showing all key aspects including excavations, stockpiles, areas of fill, watercourses, bridges, culverts, handstands, etc - location of all proposed project rail transport and coal loading infrastructure.
+- location of the rail corridor, railway and associated rail infrastructure - location and boundaries of land tenures, in place or proposed, to which the rail component is or will be subject - point of interface between the main rail corridor, branch line and proposed balloon loop (including the Central Rail Line, the Capricorn Highway, other local government roads, any proposed rail infrastructure and other infrastructure such as pipelines). - location and boundaries of the rail project footprint showing all key aspects including excavations, stockpiles, areas of fill, watercourses, bridges, culverts, hardstands, open level crossings and occupational crossings etc..

+location of all proposed project rail transport and coal loading infrastructure.

-As such, consideration should also be given to resource extraction areas, access roads, and connection to sewerage or water supply, should be described including the design and construction standards to be met (e.g. waterway crossings should be designed to meet the requirements of the Fisheries Act 1994 and in consultation with the Department of Employment, Economic Development and Innovation).
+As such, consideration should also be given to resource extraction areas, access roads, and connection to sewerage or water supply, should be described including the design and construction standards to be met (e.g. waterway crossings and barriers should be designed to meet the requirements of the Fisheries Act 1994 and in consultation with the Department of Employment, Economic Development and Innovation (DEEDI)).
 Alternative approaches or the opportunity of obtaining materials from alternative sources should be discussed.